Dr Kate's Skin Care Advice Playbook - Ultimate Guide

 Certain peptides can stimulate repair of damaged skin cells, inhibit processes in the skin that can cause skin ageing and enhance collagen production without any irritation that may occur with topical retinoids (vitamin A).
 Peptides do not result any water loss from the skin and can maintain a healthy skin barrier.
 A newer use of peptides is in the reduction of cellulite and stretch marks.

 SKIN CARE TIP - Peptides can be found in many popular anti-ageing products.
-My favourite is my very own Element MD Soothe Peptide Cream.
-This cream has been specifically formulated as a light moisturiser suitable for both day and night use in dry and sensitive skin.
-It includes peptides designed to increase collagen production and assist in soothing the skin.
-It also contains botanicals and other hydrating ingredients such as aloe vera, shea butter and hyaluronic acid to protect the skin barrier, decrease fine lines and maintain optimal hydration.
+My absolute favourite is Cosmedix Elite Pepoxide.
+This serum has been specifically formulated help firm skin and smooth lines and wrinkles and containing conditioning moisturizers which help attract and retain vital moisture.
+It includes a unique blend of sixteen powerful antioxidants and peptides designed to increase collagen production and assist in soothing the skin as well as protect against free radical damage.
+Overall this power serum works to protect the skin barrier, decrease fine lines and maintain optimal hydration.

 Activated charcoal is another trend on the rise in cosmetics.
 It has the ability to draw out bacteria, dirt, oils and other harmful residues from the skin which in turn can help to combat acne, balance oily skin and improve skin tone and texture.
 Charcoal can draw out toxins and impurities due to its strong absorption properties as it is able to absorb many times its own mass while maintaining its structure.

 SKIN CARE TIP - Activated charcoal is best used in face masks.
 It is especially beneficial for those with more oily or acne prone skin as it can sometimes be too drying in those with dry skin.
 A favorite mask of mine is the Cosmedix Activated Charcoal Mask.
 This mask works to detoxify the pores and remove daily grime and impurities.
 It contains activated charcoal and kaolin clay which helps draw out impurities from the pores, while diatomaceous earth effectively cleanses away pollutants for a visibly brighter, less agitated-looking complexion.
 Detox is the perfect mask for those with sensitive skin and large congested pores.